 In respect of the loan advanced to Fuzhou Xufa (a company incorporated in the PRC), legal advice had been obtained from Zhuoxin Law Firm to commence legal actions against Fuzhou Xufa for the recovery of outstanding loan receivables.
 Subsequently, Fuzhou Xufa contacted Sunway FM that it wished to negotiate for settlement of the debt on the condition that the legal action be withdrawn.
 A cheque in the sum of HK\$1 million was tendered to Sunway FM as earnest money for settlement negotiation.
 On 21 September 2020, Sunway FM accepted Fuzhou Xufa's request for settlement negotiation.
-Sunway FM therefore instructed Zhuoxin Law Firm to notify the Court of its intention to withdraw the case for settlement negotiation and it has applied for refund of half of the costs of the legal action from Fuzhou Intermediate People's Court and is now waiting for the refund.
+Sunway FM therefore instructed Zhuoxin Law Firm to notify the Court of its intention to withdraw the case for settlement negotiation and it had been refunded of part of the costs of the legal action from Fuzhou Intermediate People's Court.
+According to the latest advice given by the PRC solicitors, there was insufficient evidence to proceed with the claim.